JoaoEudesC/joaoeudesC/README.md

 <div> </div>
 <img align="center" alt="gif" height ="auto" width="100vw" src = "https://media.giphy.com/media/3o7aCTfyhYawdOXcFW/giphy.gif"/>

-- 🌱 I’m a full stack developer and i am searching for more ( i can´t choose between back and front, i love both)
+- 🌱 I’m a full stack developer with focus on back-end and i am searching for more.
 - 📫 How to reach me: joaoeudes91135538@gmail.com
 - 📫 How to reach me: joaoeudes25012000@gmail.com
 - 📫 How to reach me: +351 966 560 255